triestpa/Police-Analysis-Python/README.md

 This is a simple example of the common [split-apply-combine](https://pandas.pydata.org/pandas-docs/stable/groupby.html) technique.
 We'll be building on this pattern for the remainder of the tutorial, so make sure that you understand how this comparison table is generated before continuing.

-We can see here that men are, on average, twice as likely to be arrested during a traffic stop, and are also slightly more likely to be given a citation instead of a warning.
+We can see here that men are, on average, twice as likely to be arrested during a traffic stop, and are also slightly more likely to be given a citation than women.
 It is, of course, not clear from the data whether this is indicative of any bias by the police officers, or if it just reflects that men are being pulled over for more serious offenses than women on average.

 #### 2.2 - Breakdown By Race